adityawanere/aws-terraform/README.md

 # aws-terraform

-AWS deployment of basic project with EC2 instance with RDP
+AWS deployment of Website project with EC2 instance with linux Image